1990 Bangladesh mass uprising: Timeline

-Nationwide strike observed by BNP led 7-party alliance, Awami League led 8-party alliance and Leftist 5-party alliance.
+Nationwide strike observed by the BNP-led 7-party alliance, the Awami League-led 8-party alliance, and the leftist 5-party alliance.

-The strike claimed 5 lives, including the three BNP activists who were rallying in front of the central office of Jatiya Party and succumbed to death when the Jatiya Party cadres opened fire on the crowd.
+The strike claimed 5 lives, including the three BNP activists who were rallying in front of the central office of the Jatiya Party and succumbed to death when the Jatiya Party cadres opened fire on the crowd.